Free and Reduced Meals Application

 Online Application for Free and Reduced Meals (please use Google Chrome web browser to access).

 We encourage all families to pick up 14 free meals and support our Food Services program and the Good Food Project in Bellingham Public Schools.
-Every week, we will provide a scratch-made entrée out of our Central Kitchen with ingredients sources from local farms when available.
 For students attending in-person, a modified meal box will be given out.

 Boxes and fresh items will be distributed from 4 to 5:30 p.m. at 15 school locations and six community locations.